Follow chef turned rookie farmer Paul West as he cooks delicious food, lends a helping hand to the community and works to create a sustainable farm.

 As a valuable member of the community Paul is put to task when he helps out the largest fire service in the world, the RFS.

-Paul visits a local cattle auction with his friend Darcy as he looks to further expand the livestock at River Cottage Australia.
-Paul then welcomes a special lady on the farm – his mum Cath West comes to River Cottage and lends her green thumb in a working bee for cute kindergarten kids.
+Paul welcomes a special lady on the farm – his mum Cath West comes to River Cottage and lends her green thumb in a working bee for cute kindergarten kids.

-Airs Monday 14 August at 6pm, then on SBS On Demand.
+Airs Monday 11 December 7:30pm on SBS then on SBS On Demand.